-Addresses for schools in Southend-on-Sea are as per the child's normal place of residence on or before the last Friday of November, for Secondary Admissions.
+Addresses for schools in Southend-on-Sea are as per the child's normal place of residence on or before Friday 21st of November, for Secondary Admissions.
 Any change of addresses that could not have reasonably been made by this date would be at the discretion of Southend Council.
-Any addresses after these dates are updated after national offer day and the applications reranked accordingly.
+Any addresses after this date are updated after national offer day and the applications re-ranked accordingly.